mrzool/cv-boilerplate/README.md

 - [What are the benefits of writing resumes in TeX/LaTeX?](http://tex.stackexchange.com/questions/11955/what-are-the-benefits-of-writing-resumes-in-tex-latex) on TeX Stack Exchange
 - [Typesetting your academic CV in LaTeX](http://nitens.org/taraborelli/cvtex) by Dario Taraborelli
 - [Résumé advices](http://practicaltypography.com/resumes.html) from Butterick's Practical Typography

+# Resources

+-  If you're not familiar with the YAML syntax, [here](http://learnxinyminutes.com/docs/yaml/)'s a pretty good overview.
+- If you want to edit the template but LaTeX scares you, this [docs](https://www.sharelatex.com/learn/Main_Page) put together by ShareLaTeX cover most of the basics and are surprisingly kind to the beginner.
+- Odds are your question already has an answer on [TeX Stack Exchange](https://www.sharelatex.com/learn/Main_Page).
+Also, pretty friendly crowd in there.

 ## See also